Chanc3/craigslist-search-project/README.md

 # Basic Auto Project
-Project which contains basic automation test structure
+Project which searches for 10 of the most recent QA positions posted to craigslist.

 - Java
 - TestNG